megazear7/zelt-stack-docs/src/partials/getting-started.md

 ```

 ### Shared Services
-Shared Services in the zelt-stack-template abstract API communication by defining routes, HTTP methods, request/response structures, and validation using Zod schemas from shared types.
-They handle data fetching and are implemented as classes that can be instantiated and used by both client providers and server controllers.
-This abstraction simplifies API interactions and ensures type-safe communication between frontend and backend.
+Shared services in the zelt-stack-template abstract API communication by defining routes, HTTP methods, request/response structures, and validation with Zod schemas from shared types.
+Implemented as classes for data fetching, they can be used by both client providers and server controllers.
+This abstraction simplifies API interactions and guarantees type-safe communication between frontend and backend.

 ```typescript
 import { AbstractService, NoBodyParams, NoPathParams, ServiceType } from "./main.service.js";